• Skip to primary navigation

 • Open the can of fruit and pour the juice into a saucepan.

-• Pour the cooled jelly/jello and the fruit into the thickened milk and mix well.
+• Pour the cooled jelly and the fruit, along with the coconut milk, into the thickened milk and mix well.

-• Arrange a single layer of cookies in a 12" diameter pie dish.
+• Arrange a single layer of cookies in an 8" x 10" dish.

-• Cover the cookies with half of the milk/fruit mixture.
+• Cover the cookies with one-quarter of the milk/fruit mixture.

-• Repeat with a second layer of cookies and the remainder of the milk/fruit mixture.
+• Repeat with a second layer of cookies and another quarter of the milk/fruit mixture.

 • Crush a few of the remaining cookies into crumbs and sprinkle over the top of the cake.

-• Place the cakein the fridge for at lease 3 hours to allow it to set.
+• Place the tarts into the fridge for at least 3 hours to allow them to set.

 • Serve chilled.